 In machine learning, the error function tells us how much our model deviates from data points.
 This gives us a way to quantify the performance of our models and also gives us a metric to compare against when adjusting neuron weights.

-A large loss means the network’s prediction differs from the ground truth.
+A large loss means the network’s prediction differs significantly from the ground truth.
 A small loss means it matches the ground truth.
 We calculate the error over all training samples: we train and compare against the validation set.
 If the error of the validation comparison begins to increase, this means we’ve overtrained and we’re beginning to memorise the data.

 Types